dmhumph1547/Fuse_OSGI_SFDC_Get_Accounts/ReadMe.txt

-This project has been created to just demo JBoss Fuse Integration with Salesforce.com.
+This project has been created to demo JBoss Fuse Integration with Salesforce.com.

 This demo was tested using JBoss Fuse 6.2.1 karaf container.